ceph/ceph/doc/rados/operations/crush-map-edits.rst

 the leaf nodes representing OSDs, the rest of the hierarchy is arbitrary, and you may define it according to your own needs.

-We recommend adapting your CRUSH map to your firms's hardware naming conventions and using instances names that reflect the physical hardware.
+We recommend adapting your CRUSH map to your firm's hardware naming conventions and using instance names that reflect the physical hardware.
 Your naming practice can make it easier to administer the cluster and troubleshoot problems when an OSD and/or other hardware malfunctions and the administrator need access to physical hardware.